apalache-mc/apalache/docs/src/apalache/tuning.md

 However, some of these parameters fail in the solver, even when they work in the command line.
 Hence, you have to experiment with the choice of parameters.

-## Randomization

-`search.seed=<int>` sets the search seed.
-It is used by `simulate` to choose transitions.
-The `check --seed=<int>` option, inherited by `simulate`, sets this tuning parameter and takes priority over the same tuning parameter.
-When `search.seed` is absent, the simulator's random number generator uses its default initialization.

-The search seed is also passed to the selected SMT backend.
-For Z3, Apalache maps it to its supported random-seed parameters.
-For CVC5, Apalache maps it to CVC5's `seed` and `sat-random-seed` options.
-When `search.seed` is absent, the SMT backend uses its default seed.

 ## Translation to SMT

 ### Short-circuiting